Swapcast Consummation with The Wondering Jews

 Alex Halperin (29:23):

 Tune into that.
-I’m definitely going to, we’re also doing our weekly news brief with me and uh, Canada editor, Jesse Staniforth running through some of the latest developments of the week.
-And that’s every Friday at 10:00 AM Pacific on zoom.
+I’m definitely going to.
+We’re also doing our weekly news brief with me and Canada editor, Jesse Staniforth, running through some of the latest developments of the week.
+And that’s every Friday at 10:00 AM Pacific on Zoom.
 The link is in the show notes.

 Donnell Alexander (29:39):